jroettenbacher/phd_base/README.md

 **Folder Structure**

+SMART data is organized by flight.
-All SMART files should be in one folder with the following subfolders:
+Each flight folder has one `SMART` folder with the following subfolders:

-* `calib`: raw calibration measurements in subfolders and processed calibration files on the top level.
-* `data_calibrated`: dark current corrected and calibrated measurement files in flight folders
+* `data_calibrated`: dark current corrected and calibrated measurement files
-* `data_cor`: dark current corrected measurement files in flight folders
+* `data_cor`: dark current corrected measurement files
+* `raw`: raw measurement files

+  In the calibration folder each calibration is saved in its own folder.
+  Each calibration is used to generate one calibration file, which is corrected for dark current.

+  A few more folders needed are:

+* `raw_only`: raw measurement files as written by ASP06/07, do not work on those files, but copy them into `raw`
 * `lamp_F1587`: calibration lamp file
 * `panel_34816`: reflectance panel file for each spectrometer
 * `pixel_wl`: pixel to wavelength files for each spectrometer
 * `plots`: plots and quicklooks
-* `raw`: raw measurement files in flight folders
-* `raw_only`: raw measurement files as written by ASP06/07, do not work on those files, but copy them into `raw`

 **Workflow**

+There are two workflows:
+1. Calibration files
+2. Measurement files

+Both workflows start with the correction of the dark current.
 After the raw files are copied from ASP06/07 into `raw_only` and `raw` the minutely files are corrected for the dark current and saved with the new ending `*_cor.dat` in `data_cor`.
 Then the minutely files are merged to one file per folder and channel.

+**Calibration files**

-The usual workflow is then to start with the laboratory calibrations, correct them for the dark current and calculate the laboratory calibration factor `c_lab` of each spectrometer.
+Use `smart_process_transfer_calib.py` or `smart_process_lab_calib.py` to correct the calibration files for the dark current and merge the minutely files.
+Then run `smart_calib_lab_ASP06/07.py` for the lab calibrations or `smart_calib_transfer.py` for the transfer calibration.
-This is saved to a file in the `calib` folder and only needs to be done once for each spectrometer.
+Each script returns a file in the `calib` folder with the calibration factor.

-Then the transfer calibrations are corrected for the dark current and related to the laboratory calibration and another file is saved to `calib`.
-Finally, the measurement files are corrected for the dark current and calibrated with the transfer calibration.
+**Measurement files**

+Use `smart_write_dark_currented_corrected_file.py` to correct one flight for the dark current.
+Merge the resulting minutely files with `smart_merge_minutely_files.py`.
+Finally calibrate the measurement with `smart_calibrate_measurment.py`.
+The resulting calibrated files are saved in the `data_calibrated` folder.

 ### 1.1 smart.py